 Spices For Cider (or Wine): Merry Mulling

 It’s surprisingly simple to make mulled wine or mulled apple cider.
 But what is mulling spice made of?
 A sweet-spiced combination of cinnamon, allspice, and cloves gives this traditional blend its distinctive flavor.
+Still want more information?
+Go Behind the Seasoning to learn more.
 The spices will continue to infuse as long as they are in the liquid.
 So if you’re making this ahead to reheat later, remove the spices.
 The cloves can become overpowering if allowed to steep for too long.